 And who ever saw a magazine publish a blank page because it couldn’t find someone to fill it?

-Despite a lack of proper, credentialed training, I’ve enjoyed an abundance of research projects, especially when they yielded interviews with people whose stories somehow seemed to be getting missed, and it’s always been a bonus to find a special collection to visit in connection with one of those projects.
+Despite a lack of proper, credentialed training–that is, my advanced degree is in making things up–I’ve enjoyed an abundance of research projects, especially when they yielded interviews with people whose stories somehow seemed to be getting missed, and it’s always been a bonus to find a special collection to visit in connection with one of those projects.

-In addition to trying to fill in the many holes on R.A Fountain’s new webpage, I keep chipping away at Langston Hughes’ time in Reno, now expanded to California, and the incredibly dense story of New Orleans music in the mid-1930s through World War II.
+Lately, I’m trying to fill in the many holes on R.A Fountain’s new webpage, and I keep chipping away at Langston Hughes’ time in Reno, now expanded to California, and the incredibly dense story of New Orleans music in the mid-1930s through World War II.

 None of which means I’ve not still got a novel to mess with, going on 30 years.
 Not that first one, which did, in fact, get two revisions before shelving, but a politically incorrect poli-sci-fi manifesto of sorts that imagined, years ago, a time when all the Confederate memorials in the South would be secreted off to Brazil, land of the Confedrados, where they’d be revered as well as an enormous boon to tourism.